nadiahzamri/nadiahzamri/README.md

-- 👋 Hi, I’m Nurnadiah Zamri from Universiti Sultan Zainal Abidin.
+- 👋 Hi, I’m Nurnadiah Zamri from Universiti Sultan Zainal Abidin, Malaysia.
 Currently a postdoctoral researcher at University of Manchester.
 - 👀 I’m interested in Genomic Data, Imaging Cancer Data and Clinical Cancer Data using Python Programming.
 - 📫 How to reach me: nadiahzamri@unisza.edu.my or nurnadiah.zamri@manchester.ac.uk